microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 You already installed Postman in Challenge-01 of this workshop.
 Now you will configure Postman to connect with DICOM service.

-1. Access the `Conformance-as-Postman.postman_collection.json` [file](https://github.com/microsoft/dicom-server/blob/main/docs/resources/Conformance-as-Postman.postman_collection.json) and download it to your local environment.
+1. Access the `Conformance-as-Postman.postman_collection.json` file [here](https://github.com/microsoft/dicom-server/blob/main/docs/resources/Conformance-as-Postman.postman_collection.json) and download it to your local environment.

 2. Open the `Conformance-as-Postman.postman_collection.json` file in a text editor and find the `"file"` object for each of the three `POST Store-single-instance` calls.
 Remove the value of the `"src"` for each `"file"` object so that it looks like this: